-(3) If a party fails to comply with the peremptory order made pursuant to subsection (2) (b), the arbitral tribunal may do any of the followingmaterials that have been properly provided to the arbitral tribunal.

-- (a) direct that the party in default is not to be entitled to rely on any allegation or material which was the subject matter of the peremptory order; - (b) draw such adverse inferences from the failure to comply as the circumstances justify; or - (c) proceed to an award on the basis of any
+No. 6] LAWS OF GUYANA [A.D D. 2024 (3) If a party fails to comply with the peremptory order m ade pursuant to subsection (2) (b), the arbitral tribunal may do any of the following- (a) direct that the party in default is not to be entitled to rely on any allegation or mate rial which was the subject matter of the perempt tory order; (b) draw such adverse inferences from the failur e to comply as the circumstances justify; or

-Expert appointed by arbitral tribunal.
+(c) proceed to an award on the basis of any materials that have been properly provided to the arbitral tribunal.

-41. (1) Unless otherwise agreed by the parties, the arbitral tribunal may-
+Expert appointed 41.
+(1) Unless otherwise agreed by the parties, the arbitral tribunal by arbitral tribunal. may-